matbesancon/hugo-site/content/post/2022-10-03-cutselection.markdown

 [header]
 +++

-This is a short post on the cut selection mechanism in SCIP and things I used for its implementation in the [SCIP.jl](https://github.com/scipopt/SCIP.jl) Julia wrapper.
+This is a short post on the cut selection mechanism in the mixed-integer optimization solver SCIP and things I used for its implementation in the [SCIP.jl](https://github.com/scipopt/SCIP.jl) Julia wrapper.
 You can check out the corresponding [pull request](https://github.com/scipopt/SCIP.jl/pull/245) for completeness.

 {{< toc >}}